akshatdodhiya/Basic-C-Programs/README.md

 ### 20. Happy Number Program
 The **Happy Number Program** checks whether a given number is a happy number or not.
 A happy number is a number which eventually reaches 1 when replaced by the sum of the square of each digit.
 For example, 13 is a happy number because 1^2 + 3^2 = 10, and 1^2 + 0^2 = 1.

+### 21. Disarium Number Program
+The **Disarium Number Program** checks whether a given number is a disarium number or not.
+A disarium number is a number whose sum of digits powered with their respective position is equal to the original number.
+For example, 135 is a disarium number because it is equal to 1^1 + 3^2 + 5^3 = 135.